We organize our data and pipelines as outlined on these pages:

 These are pipelines involving common assay and data processing tasks that can be modified and run on local computers.
 These pipelines have a common structure and are housed in dedicated sub-directories on Box (

 ~/Box/ZamanianLab/Data).
-These include pipelines to process instrument output files (e.g., qPCR and EPG) or tabular phenotypic assay data.
+These include R scripts to process instrument output files, tabular phenotypic assay data, and the outputs of server pipelines.

 Server Pipelines (contain a remote server component)